vsanin42/minishell/README.md

 3. cd cannot have multiple arguments - DONE, test
 4. env $PWD should be updated when we cd - DONE, test
 5. echo -n -n -n should take all the options as one, not first as options and others as arguments
+6. in cmd evaluator we only check for file itself, not if it is on any path ? if it is outfile we also have to check if it does not exist in cmd_evaluator becasue it can  be in a directory that does not exist ad then we do not want to create it

 # 15.12. by Vlad
 - i don't understand env builtin, need explanation (no thought head empty)